dansays/thingy/README.md

 # Thingy: A Things Parser for Drafts 5

+## Installation

+An action group is available for download in the [Drafts Action Directory](https://actions.getdrafts.com/g/1HG).
+If you wish to customize, run `npm run build` to generate the bundled script to import into Drafts.

+## Overview

 Like most parsers, multiple tasks can be specified, one task per line:

 ```